AlonKellner/waloviz/doc/getting_started.rst

 ## Using the player
 The controls are pretty intuitive, but here are the most important controls you should to know:
-1. A single click anywhere - toggles play\pause.
+1. A single click anywhere - toggles play\\pause.
-2. Scrolling with the mouse wheel - zooms in\out.
+2. Scrolling with the mouse wheel - zooms in\\out.
-3. Dragging the mouse while pressing down - moves forwards\backwards.
+3. Dragging the mouse while pressing down - moves forwards\\backwards.
 4. The small ↺ icon on the top left - resets to the initial view.
-5. Clicking on the `Download waloviz.html` - will download an HTML version of the player.
+5. Clicking on the ``Download waloviz.html`` - will download an HTML version of the player.

-To learn more, read our [User Guide](./user_guide.md).
+To learn more, read our `User Guide <./user_guide.md>`_.